TMiguelT/WebInfoTech/help.md

 You will have to access it in Angular with the URL `/api/tags`.

+Each API function has to set the 'body' of the HTTP response.
+The way to do this is by setting `this.body` to something.
+For example to send a basic string from this URL you'd write `this.body = "Hello World"`.
+Realistically, you'll probably be making database queries and setting the response body to the rows returned from the database.
+You might also be accessing the filesystem (where the photos are stored).
+Read the next section for more info on how to make queries.

 # Making database queries

-I've installed a query builder called [knex](http://knexjs.org/#Builder) so you can make queries like:
+I've installed a query builder called [knex](http://knexjs.org/#Builder).
+The knex object is accessible as `this.knex`, so you can make queries like this:

 ```javascript
 yield this.knex('user')